Joining the Essex Football Club Community

 Online FA Whole Game System

-We will be opening the affiliation window in May 2020 to enable clubs to begin the process as soon as they are in a position to do so and begin the administrative process early.
-A direct E-Mail will be circulated to all members to confirm the affiliation process has opened.
+The affiliation window will be open from Monday 10th May 2021 to enable clubs to begin the process as soon as they are in a position to do so.

 Group One (Braintree, Colchester, Maldon, Tendring): Jake Fairman (01245) 393080 or email@example.com